The Repeated Duties of a Life

 The standard is simple: recurring tasks should be handled early enough, consistently enough, and well enough that they support your duties instead of undermining them.

-This does not mean every person must optimize every corner of life.
-Optimization can become its own distraction.
+This does not mean every corner of life needs a system.
+Chasing perfect efficiency can become its own distraction.
 It means the repeated requirements of your life deserve enough structure that you are not constantly paying the penalty for avoidable disorder.

 Reality gives the first argument.
 Repeated tasks compound.
 If food is disorganized, diet suffers.
 If sleep is careless, judgment suffers.
 If bills are unmanaged, stress grows.
 If clothing and hygiene are neglected, self-respect and social trust are affected.
 A single missed task may be small.
 A pattern of missed tasks becomes a condition.